RyanCarter6/MiniJam145/README.md

 # MiniJam145

-Code for my game made for a game jam in under 72 hours.
+Code for my game which was made for a game jam in under 72 hours.

 Pretty happy with the code, probably a few tweaks could be made, but I feel like it adequately uses the principles of OOP and gets the job done in an efficient manner.